Bewafaa (2005 film): Filming

 Bewafaa was the first movie to be shot in Delhi Metro in November 2003.

 Soundtrack

-The Soundtrack of Bewafaa was composed by Nadeem–Shravan and the lyrics for the songs were penned by Sameer.
+The soundtrack of Bewafaa was composed by Nadeem–Shravan and the lyrics for the songs were penned by Sameer.
 Singers Lata Mangeshkar, Asha Bhosle, Udit Narayan, Kumar Sanu, Alka Yagnik, Sonu Nigam, Ghulam Ali, Abhijeet, Shaan and Sapna Mukherjee lent their voices for the album.
 There are 8 songs in the album.
-The recording of the songs started in 2003 and was completed by mid-2004, as said by the composers in a 2004 interview.
-The song "Ek Dilruba" was recorded in three versions by the composers, each representing different situations and different moods in the film.
+The recording of the songs started in 2003 and were completed by mid-2004, as stated by the composers in a 2004 interview.
+The song "Ek Dilruba" was recorded in two versions by the composers, each representing different situations and different moods in the film.
 The soundtrack was released in December 2004.
 According to the Indian trade website Box Office India, with around 25,00,000 units sold, this film's soundtrack album was the year's second highest-selling.